 The short version

-If you’re using the DoubleClick suit and you’re having trouble getting your NEXD Campaign Manager creatives approved, double-check that no third-party tracking pixels have been included in the NEXD Campaign Manager tag.
+If you’re using the DoubleClick suite and you’re having trouble getting your NEXD Campaign Manager creatives approved, double-check that no third-party tracking pixels have been included in the NEXD Campaign Manager tag.

-This is because, staring May 25th, 2018, Google has stopped supporting third-party trackers.
+Starting May 25th, 2018, Google stopped supporting third-party trackers.

-That situation may change in the future, but as of right now, you need to make sure you’re not using any third-party tracking.
+That may change in the future, but for now, you need to make sure you’re not using any third-party tracking.

 A bit of background

 Since GDPR kicked in on May 25th, many digital advertising platforms have been scrambling to ensure they are compliant, or removing themselves from Europe entirely.

-For many of NEXD’s customers, one of the biggest players in this space is Google with their DoubleClick suite.
+For many of NEXD’s customers, one of the biggest players in this space is Google's DoubleClick suite.